Create and Manage Compute Pools

 -

-If no resource groups are listed, verify that your Compute resource has edge hosts with resource group labels assigned.
+If no resource groups are listed, verify that your Compute resource has eligible edge hosts with resource group labels assigned and resolved default NICs.
 The key/value pairs displayed are derived from the

-resourceGroupsfield on available compute resources in your Project. -
+resourceGroupsfield on available compute resources in your Project.
+If hosts are missing, refer to Manage Compute in Project Settings or Manage Compute in Tenant Settings. -

 Resource group keys typically use the